Open Water Course

 How can you start learning now?

-We have a Simple 3 Step Process to Get Your PADI or SSI Open Water Certified!
+We have a Simple 3 Step Process to Get Your Open Water Certification!

-- Stop in or give a us call to get you registered for your PADI or SSI Open Water eLearning Online Code.
+- Stop in or give us a call to get you registered for your Open Water eLearning Online Course.

-- Setup you classroom and pool work session from one of our many scheduled classes.
+- Set up your classroom and pool work session from one of our many scheduled classes.
 You could choose from one of our many scheduled weekend or weeknight classes on our Upcoming Class Page.

 - Schedule your Open Water Certification Weekend.
-Choose one of our once a month certification weekends down to Florida.
+Choose one of our once-a-month certification weekends in Florida.
 Check out our Open Water Certification Weekend on our Upcoming Class Page.

 What scuba gear will you use?